Run free audit

 • Consent still applies; this improves attribution plumbing, not privacy requirements.

-Shopify added cartToken to the Admin GraphQL Order object in API 2026-07.
+Shopify added cartToken to the Admin GraphQL Order object in API version 2026-07.
+This token matches the existing REST Admin API cart_token field and represents the cart used to create an order.

 Graphql